Gotta003/Syntiant-NDP101-Speaker-Verification-Thesis/README.md

 ---

 ## Future Work
-- Deploy with SDK once accessible
-- Test adaptive SV training
+- Deploy with SDK if accessible (there are already in deploy folder a working KWS deployable on Syntiant NDP101 and a setup for SV but it is missing
+- Trying optimize these algorithms in DNN
-- Port to boards with CNN support (e.g., NDP120)
+- Port to boards with CNN support to have higher control
+- Try changing to more complex and solid Neural Network

 ---

-## References
+## Main References

 - Edge Impulse
 - Google Speech Commands
 - TinySV
 - LibriSpeech
 - Syntiant Docs
+The other minor ones are in the thesis pdf file.

 ---